KaspireFX/BasicDataStructures/README.md

 $ dotnet pack
 ```

-copy this .nupkg file into your project's directory (I recommend the /bin/Debug/ directory but it can be anywhere you are comfortable with) and add these lines into your project's .csproj file:
+this will create a .nupkg file in BasicDataStructures/DataStructures/bin/Debug/, copy this .nupkg file into your project's directory (I recommend the /bin/Debug/ directory but it can be anywhere you are comfortable with) and add these lines into your project's .csproj file:

 ```
 <PropertyGroup>